ZjpWei/Melody/README.md

 1. Run `prepare_data.R` to generate data for `CRC_Real`.

-2. Follow README.md in `CRC_Real` for CRC data analysis.
+2. Follow README.md in folder `CRC_Real` for CRC data analysis.

-3. Follow README.md in `Prediction` for Random-split prediction and Leave-one-study-out prediction
+3. Follow README.md in folder `Prediction` for Random-split prediction and Leave-one-study-out prediction

 ## 2. Simulation

-1. Follow README.md in `Simulation` for simulation scenarios
+1. Follow README.md in folder `Simulation` for simulation scenarios

 ## 3. Generate figures